Rachel Concho

 Mimbres and geometric design on a polychrome seedpot

 A member of the Roadrunner clan, Rachel Concho was born to parents George and Santana Cerno in 1936 at Acoma Pueblo.
-She is the sister of Joseph Cerno Sr. and the mother-i-law of Carolyn Concho, both acclaimed potters.
+She was the sister of Joseph Cerno Sr. and became the mother-in-law of Carolyn Concho, both acclaimed potters.
 Rachel started making pottery on her own around 1958.
 She followed her family's tradition by obtaining her clay and pigments from sacred areas around Acoma Pueblo.
 She hand-coiled her pots, shaping the form with gourds and polishing with a stone passed down to her from her grandmother.
 She applied intricate geometric and animal motifs based on prehistoric Mimbres designs with a homemade yucca brush.

 Rachel told us she had no regrets about honoring her ancestors' path.
 "When I first started, everybody said I was crazy," she recalled.
 "I said I'd be more crazy if I didn't do what I really wanted to do."
 She felt grateful to be able to do something that connected her with others, particularly loved ones.
 "I've had a lot of heartache, a lot of deaths in my family," she said.
 "When I do my pottery, I don't think about it.
 To me, pottery-making is like therapy.
 Making pottery comes from my heart."